jonathanbatty/impact/README.md

 Pip is used only to install the package from the GitHub source; IMPACT is not fetched from PyPI.

 ### TREs
 Trusted research environments (TREs, also referred to as Secure Data Environments and Data Safe Havens) often restrict access to the open Internet, including GitHub.
-In these environments, IMPACT can be downloaded to an Internet-connected computer, transferred via the approved file upload process for the TRE and installed using the local file system.
+In these environments, IMPACT can be [downloaded](https://github.com/jonathanbatty/impact/archive/refs/heads/main.zip) (or cloned) to an Internet-connected computer outside of the TRE, prior to review and transfer via the approved file upload process for the TRE.
+It can then be installed locally using the local file system.

-[Download](https://github.com/jonathanbatty/impact/archive/refs/heads/main.zip) or clone the complete IMPACT GitHub repository outside the TRE.
-Upload the repository, preserving its directory structure.
-The relevant package can then be installed locally.
 Instructions for each package are given below:

 #### Stata